alvaroandresgarayromero/designpatternsheeet/sandbox/aws/lambda/README.rst

 -------------

-In this project, we utilize aws lambda runtime library to create a C++ lambda function, and Terraform to deploy the lambda and SQS resources into AWS.
+In this project, we utilize aws lambda runtime library to create a C++ lambda function, and Terraform to deploy the lambda, S3, and SQS resources into AWS.
 Then we use the AWS C++ SDK to perform logic operations on AWS SQS to trigger the C++ lambda function.
-The lambda function will return a human readable json string payload, in which the parameters we will be able to configure.
+The lambda function will return a human readable json string payload and also write an object with the payload contents into the S3 Bucket, in which the payload parameters we will be able to configure.

 Getting Started